 As we drove down country roads viewing Amish farmlands in Lancaster PA, it seemed that each house we passed, was immaculately kept.
 There were good vibes in the atmosphere.

 With the Amish culture very much apparent in this area of the country, it brings you back to a simpler lifestyle filled with the influence of hard work, home-cooked food, and Christian values.

 We didn’t get to hit every single of these places while on this last trip.
 The ones we didn’t, we are sure to try out on a return visit hopefully sooner than later.

-If any of you have experience with these places in Lancaster, be sure to leave us a comment and tell us your experience!
+If any of you have experience with these places in Lancaster, PA, be sure to leave us a comment and tell us your experience!

 A leader on the growing edge of “agri-tainment,” we work hard to give your family an opportunity to laugh and learn while engaging in a variety of wholesome activities on our working farm.

 You’ll find that our activities are “people-powered” and provide educational, hands-on experiences right alongside the fun stuff.

 Hold a baby chick, learn how your milk is processed, jump on our giant jumping pillow, race down our hay chute slide, hoist some straw bales, pull a tractor, and much, much more!